lagebj/AzBuilder/README.md

 # AzBuilder

 AzBuilder is a PowerShell module that enables you to manage your Azure infrastructure using a "Bring-Your-Own-ARM-Template" approach.
 It allows you to organize the template files in a folder hierarchy adapted to your business context.
+It is well suited to be used in CI/CD pipelines.

 ## How it works

+AzBuilder enumerates a folder structure and determines based on existing Azure environment and contents of the folder what to deploy.

+### The functions

+#### Build-AzBuilderTemplate

+This function prepares the ARM templates for deployment.

+#### Invoke-AzBuilderDeployment

+This function invokes the deployment of ARM templates.

+#### Move-AzBuilderTemplate

+This function moves successfully deployed ARM templates to a `.deployments` folder in the respective scope.

 ### Folder structure

-The folder structure is read by AzBuilder and it interpretes the hierarchy based on this.
-For AzBuilder to be successfult in interpreting the hierarchy, there are a couple of rules to follow:
+A folder structure is enumerated by AzBuilder and it interpretes the hierarchy based on how the folder structure is set up.
+For AzBuilder to be successful in interpreting the hierarchy, there are a couple of rules to follow:

 - Folders representing subscriptions must be named the same as the subscription ID it represents.
     - Example subscription folder name: `b8701a61-1dad-42cc-92db-caa52415ca8c`